The personal information that we obtain about you

 Personal information means any information relating to an identified or identifiable natural person.
 This includes data which either by itself or with other data held by us or available to us, can be used to identify you.
 Your personal information comprises personal and financial information that we have obtained from you, the Intermediary(ies), the Central Credit Register, credit reference agencies, fraud prevention agencies or similar companies who carry out identity, verification or other checks.
 We collect your personal information directly from you and we obtain it indirectly from these other sources.
 We also keep information about the conduct of your account and any communications between us.

-By entering into this Agreement you confirm that all information provided to us or to the Intermediary(ies) by you or on your behalf, and either as part of your application for credit or at any time afterwards, is true, complete and accurate in all respects.
+When you enter a Credit Agreement with us, you confirm that all information provided to us or to the Intermediary(ies) by you or on your behalf, and either as part of your application for credit or at any time afterwards, is true, complete and accurate in all respects.
 If your personal information such as your marital status, contact details, or home address changes you must inform us without delay.
 See ‘Contact us’ below.

 Personal information also includes special categories of personal data.
 This is data about your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning your health, sex life or sexual orientation (as relevant).
 We do not usually ask you for this type of information nor do we obtain it from third party sources (such as the Intermediary(ies)).
 The exception is data concerning your health – this may be processed if you volunteer this information when we ask you about the conduct of your Account, for instance, if you tell us that you are unable to meet repayments because you have a health condition.
 Personal information also includes criminal convictions and offence details and we may process these if fraud prevention agency checks reveal a fraud or if we identify a fraud on your Account.